LesJahames/mindustry-hacked/README.md

 * Core: H4CK3D (Durable 750k of health, 250k of items, 9x9 size, houses one of the most powerful units FL4GSH1P)

 > Currently it can be placed on all bases except bases with size of 9x9.
-(Cores of equal size form a collision)
+(Cores of equal size form a collision, place this one down first so you get this core rather than the other 9x9 core, since this core was made to have subtaintially advantages)

 ## Unit List